vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### What are the default vTPM certificates and how do they get installed?

-The certificates and keypairs that are populated into the vTPM by default are provided by the VMware Certificate Authority, a component of vCenter Server that manages the certificates for a vSphere cluster.
+The certificates and keypairs that are populated into the vTPM by default are provided by the VMware Certificate Authority, a component of vCenter that manages the certificates for a vSphere cluster.
 This is a one-time event, done at vTPM instantiation, and includes the endorsement key which serves as the root of the unique identity for the TPM.
 The VMware Certificate Authority does not store or persist the certificates or keys in any way.

 ### Can I replace the certificates in the vTPM?